redis/docs/content/develop/interact/search-and-query/advanced-concepts/aggregations.md

 returned, or if they have timed out.

 All idle cursors can be forcefully purged at the same time using `FT.CURSOR GC idx 0` command.
-By default, Redis Stack uses a lazy throttled approach to garbage collection, which collects idle cursors every 500 operations, or every second, whichever is later.
+By default, Redis uses a lazy throttled approach to garbage collection, which collects idle cursors every 500 operations, or every second, whichever is later.